How RSD Works RSD Services AccuScan Products FAQ History

 -Regularly selects the highest emitters for TX DPS review.

--Sends approximately 400 registered notices to high emitters each month.
+-Sends registered notices to high emitters each month.

 Over the life of this program, using remote sensing technology, ESP has successfully customized our system to accommodate the changing needs for Texas.